2/21/2025

 President and Chief Executive Officer

 Yeah, so it's a good question, Pat.
-Thank you for that.
-Because it's you know, it's one that, you know, has has had a lot of discussion and debate is, I'm sure, you know, you know, often referred to as the energy trilemma.
+Thank you for that because it's, you know, it's one that, you know, has had a lot of discussion and debate, as I'm sure you know, you know, with often referred to as the energy trilemma.
 How do you balance all three of those things?
-Investments required for reliability, investments required for decarbonization and keeping rates affordable for customers.
-And look, from a decarbonization perspective, you know, the reality is we really are just executing government policy on decarbonization.
-You know, we're not we're not driving investments specifically to decarbonize.
-And so, you know, in terms of the priority, as you say, as we hear from our customers, the first priority would be reliability and a very close second would be affordability.
-And those are the two most important within that, to the extent that we can make decarbonization investments, we can make them more affordable.
-And so, you know, we're not going to make those investments that help with affordability.
-We will obviously do that and we'll also obviously make the decarbonization investments that we require to in order to to comply with with government policy, which would largely be with Nova Scotia power, where there'd be both federal and and provincial requirements in terms of meeting decarbonization.
+Investments required for reliability, investments required for decarbonization, and keeping rates affordable for customers.
+And look, from a decarbonization perspective, the reality is we really are just executing government policy on decarbonization.
+We're not driving investments specifically to decarbonize.
+We will make investments that are the most cost-effective for customers, while ensuring that we are meeting whatever climate policies are in place, either legislatively or by regulators.
+And so in terms of the priority, as you say, as we hear from our customers, the first priority would be reliability, and a very close second would be affordability.
+And those are the two most important.
+Within that, to the extent that we can make decarbonization investments that help with affordability, we will obviously do that and we'll also obviously make the decarbonization investments that we're required to in order to comply with government policy, which would largely be with Nova Scotia Power, where there'd be both federal and provincial requirements in terms of meeting decarbonization.

 speaker